Cooking Gorgeous

 Recipe FAQs

-What rice to use for Rice Pudding?
+What rice is best for Rice Pudding?

 Can I use cooked rice for Sutlac?